-Different admixtures give exotic stones different shades.
-Often these varieties have different names, even though they may have the same composition.
-For example, clear colourless quartz is called rock crystal, violet quartz is called amethyst, yellow quartz is called citrine, smoky quartz is called marion, and greenish quartz is called prazem.
-Sometimes in stones, one colour shifts imperceptibly into another and the rest of the stone looks like another stone.
-Striped agates are painted in white, yellow, brown, red and black.
+Accidental minerals and impurities in gemstones give them different shades.
+Often the varieties of gemstones that have almost identical composition have different names.
+For example, clear quartz is called rock crystal, violet quartz is called amethyst, yellow quartz is called citrine, smoky quartz is called marion, and green quartz is called prazem.
+Agates can be white, yellow, brown, red or black.
 Tiger's eyes, cat's eyes and falcon's eyes are also minerals of the quartz group.
+Sometimes one color in stones shifts imperceptibly into another, and the two ends of the slab look like two different stones.

 Decorative walls and partition walls